Skip to content

 Music

 He is a member of the psychedelic rock band Trupa Trupa.
-Their music has been published by global record labels such as Sub Pop, Glitterbeat Records, Ici d’ailleurs, and Lovitt Records.
+Their music has been released by labels such as Sub Pop, Glitterbeat Records, Ici d’ailleurs, and Lovitt Records.
+The Guardian praises their “off-kilter melodies” and lyrics probing the darker corners of the human condition, while Pitchfork calls them “a rare dystopian post-punk band to embrace optimism and levity as necessary survival mechanisms.”

 The band performed at such events as